Cod3Uchiha/TKM-bot/README.md

 Thanks to those of you who are using the bot

-Thanks for starting the repo
+Thanks for supporting the repo